will-rogers/SSD_Paper_Code/README.md

     5. `run_abm.slurm` - generates ABM simulation based on run_steps.slurm and run_ssf.slurm output - too large provide
     6. `run_abm_size.slurm` - generates ABM simulations for differently sized landscapes based on output from Paper_Compilation.RMD "abm.example.RDS"
     7. `run_abm_example.slurm` - generates ABM simulations for differently sized landscapes based on output from Paper_Compilation.RMD "abm.example.RDS"
-    8. `run_rsf_map.slurm` - generates RSF maps based on run_rsf.slurm and run_ssf.slurm output
+    8. `run_rsf_map.slurm` - generates RSF maps based on run_steps.slurm and run_rsf.slurm output
     9. `run_ssf_map.slurm` - generates naive SSF maps based on run_steps.slurm and run_ssf.slurm output
     10. `run_ssd.slurm` - generates SSD maps based on run_steps.slurm and run_ssf.slurm output
     11. `tidy_output` - ingests outputs of run_abm.slurm, run_rsf.slurm, and run_ssf.slurm to make smaller (storage) outputs

 If you wish to recreate the cluster-based ABM maps for the case studies, you need to load "base_fxns.R", "reddeer.abm.RDS", "roedeer.abm.RDS", "fisher.focal.abm.RDS", "fisher.nonfocal.abm.RDS", "buffalo.abm.RDS", and "merge_case_abms.R" into cluster storage.
 To make the best use of the cluster structure at Yale, we only run a single individual in each call of "run_abm_case.slurm".
-This is tedious, and means that you must manually change the `OUTDIR="output_abm_case/X/Y"`, `total <- readRDS("X.abm.RDS")`, `model <- total[[2]][[Y]]` for each simulation case (X) and for each individual (Y) in each simulation case.
+This is tedious, and means that you must run individuals slurm calls for each simulation case and for each individual in each simulation case.

-    1. run_abm_case.slurm - generates the ABM simulation steps for each case study - too large provide
+    1. run_abm_[species]_[focal/nonfocal]_[individual order].slurm - generates the ABM simulation steps for each case study - too large provide
-    2. merge_case_abms.slurm - ingests outputs of run_abm_case.slurm to make smaller (storage) outputs
+    2. merge_case_abms.R - ingests outputs of run_abm_[species]_[focal/nonfocal]_[individual order].slurm calls to make smaller (storage) outputs